const-dev/pylori/README.md

 `1-3` and `3-1` are equivalent to `1 2 3` and `3 2 1` respectively.
 If `PAGES` is omitted, all pages of PDF are generated.

-`DENSITY` is the density of images to generate.
+`WIDTH` is the width of outputing images, which defaults to 840.

 When `-m` or `--match` is specified, original low resolution images are automatically matched with PDF pages. `PAGES` are ignored when this option